Amine-Itani/Unit-1/Projects/Project-1.md

         option = input(msg) # ask for input again
     return int(option)
 ```
 Although this function is quite simple, it is the blueprint of all other input validations that happen in this program.
+It is important because it makes sure that all other functions receive imputs that are in the right range and type.
+It also returns user feedback as errors.
 It uses a while loop that only exits if the input is the same as what is expected.
 As the while loop continues, it asks and waits for user input, keeping it from looping forever.
 In other validation, it functions this same, but instead checks if the input is in a given list of choices.
 The flow diagram for this function can be found in **Figure 4**

 ### Web Scraping
 ```.py